MTstateIntroStats/IntroStatActivitiesHybrid/_book/03-OCA02-EDA.md

 myopia %>% # Data set piped into... ggplot(aes(x = Light, fill = Sight)) +   # This specifies the variables
   geom_bar(stat = "count", position = "fill") +  # Tell it to make a stacked bar plot
-  labs(title = "Segmented Bar Plot of Night Light Use \n by Level of Myopia",
+  labs(title = "Segmented Bar Plot of Night Light Use by Level
-       # Make sure to title your plot
-       x = "Level of Light",   # Label the x axis y = "") + # Remove y axis label
+       of Myopia for Children",  # Make sure to title your plot x = "Level of Light",   # x axis label y = "Relative Frequency") + # y axis label scale_fill_grey()
-    scale_fill_grey()
 ```